-The basic concept is the same as for Windows 2000 / 2003.
-However, additional steps are required to set the strong / weak host behavior.
+The basic concept is the same as for Windows 2000/2003.
+However, additional steps are required to set the strong/weak host behavior.
 This is used to either block or allow interfaces receiving packets destined for a different interface on the same server.
-As with Windows 2000 / 2003, if the Real Server is included in multiple VIPs, you can add additional IP addresses to the Loopback Adapter that correspond to each VIP.
+As with Windows 2000/2003, if the Real Server is included in multiple VIPs, you can add additional IP addresses to the Loopback Adapter that correspond to each VIP.

 - 1. Click Start, then run hdwwiz to start the Hardware Installation Wizard - 2.
 When the Wizard has started, click Next - 3.
 Select Install the hardware that I manually select from a list (Advanced), click Next - 4.
 Select Network adapters, click Next - 5.
-Select Microsoft & Microsoft Loopback Adapter, click Next

-Select Network Adapter Which network adapter do you wan Click the Network Adapter to installation disk for this feature hat matches your hardware, then click OK.
-If you have an Manufacturer Dialogic Corporation Network Adapter: Intel Intel Corporation Microsoft Microsoft IP-HTTPS Platform Adapter Microsoft ISATAP Adapter Microsoft Loopback Adapter Microsoft Teredo Tunneling Adapter This driver is digitally signed.
-H ave Disk < B ack N ext > Cancel
+Select Microsoft & Microsoft Loopback Adapter, click Next dd Hardware Select Network Adapter Which network adapter do you want to install?
+Click the Network Adapter that matches your hardware, then click OK.
+If you have an installation disk for this feature, click Have Disk.
+Manufacturer Dialogic Corporation Intel Intel Corporation Microsoft Network Adapter: Microsoft Failover Cluster Virtual Adapter Microsoft IP-HTTPS Platform Adapter Microsoft ISATAP Adapter Microsoft Loopback Adapter Microsoft Teredo Tunneling Adapter This driver is digitally signed.
+Have Disk

 - 1. Open Control Panel and click View Network status and tasks under Network and internet - 2.
 Click Change adapter settings - 3.
-Right-click the new Loopback Adapter and select Properties

-4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) and Internet Protocol Version 6 (TCP/IPv6) as shown below
+Right-click the new Loopback Adapter and select Properties - 4.
+Un-check all items except Internet Protocol Version 4 (TCP/IPv4) and Internet Protocol Version 6 (TCP/IPv6) as shown below: